human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

     </summary>
     They don't!
 You can create a Meryl DB from 10X data or HiFi data, for instance.
 The one caveat is that you want your input data to have a low error rate.
 So UL ONT data wouldn't work.
 </details>

+**Other things you could do with Meryl**

+Here is an example of something you could do with Meryl:
+* You can create a kmer DB from an assembly
+* You could then print all kmers that are only present once (using `meryl print equal-to 1`)
+* Then write those out to a bed file with `meryl-lookup`.
+Now you have "painted" all of the locations in the assembly with unique kmers.
+That can be a handy thing to have lying around.

 ## Hi-C
 Hi-C is a proximity ligation method.
 It takes intact chromatin and locks it in place, cuts up the DNA, ligates strands that are nearby and then makes libraries from them.
 It's easiest to just take a look at a cartoon of the process.